This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 Many resume templates are super attractive, but for the most part, they are difficult to manipulate and customize for specific jobs and many, such as templates created in CANVA often cannot be read by ATS bots.

 If you REALLY want a pretty resume, then do a traditional resume for submitting to jobs online and a general “pretty” one to print off and keep on hand for in-person networking.

 You can also use a pretty PDF template if you know for certain that your resume is going directly into a hiring manager’s inbox.
-Just remember to respect the font and color recommendations I discussed above.
+Just remember to respect the content and narrative recommendations I discussed above.